csgillespie/efficientR/main.md

 1. Many stop-watches have the ability to measure not only your overall time but also your individual laps.
 Add a `lap()` function to the `stop_watch()` function that will record individual times, while still keeping track of the overall time.

 <div class="rmdnote">
 <p>A related idea to function closures, is non-standard evaluation (NSE), or programming on the language.
-NSE crops up all the time in R. For example, when we execute, <code>plot(height, weight)</code> R automatically labels the x- and y-axis of the plot with <code>height</code> and <code>weight</code>.
-This is powerful concept that enables us to simplify code.
-More detail is given in the “Non-standard evaluation” of <span class="citation">[@Wickham2014]</span>.</p>
+NSE crops up all the time in R. For example, when we execute <code>plot(height, weight)</code>, R automatically labels the x- and y-axis of the plot with <code>height</code> and <code>weight</code>.
+This is a powerful concept that enables us to simplify code.
+More detail is given about “Non-standard evaluation” in <span class="citation">@Wickham2014</span>.</p>
 </div>

 ## The byte compiler